OthankQ/100-days-of-code/r1-log.md

 ### R1D82
 Finished section 6 of Stephen Grider's React tutorial.
 I feel like I have a better understanding of state and lifecycle methods than before.

+### R1D83
+Learned about creating event listeners in a React component and how to avoid errors related to the context of the 'this' keyword.